mikebridge/translocutor/README.md

-# ChatGPT VTT Subtitle Translator
+# Translocutor

-This is a python CLI that will translate VTT subtitle files into another language using the ChatGPT `gpt-4o` api.
+Translocutor is a python CLI that will translate VTT subtitle files into another language using the ChatGPT `gpt-4o` api.

-Currently, it creates a new VTT file with both the original language and then the translated language in a different colour.
+Currently, it creates a single VTT file that contains the original subtitles along with the translated language in a different colour.

-This is in an alpha state.
+This project is in an alpha state.

 ## Initial Setup